sciwork/swportal/content/pages/sprint/2022/06-taipei.rst

 should be added in the `sprint note <#sprint-note>`__ too.
 Please `contact us
 <#contact-us>`__ if you have any questions.

-Scisprint is an event providing space for people to work on open source project together.
+Scisprint is an event providing space for people to work on open source projects together.
 We welcome any subjects that may interest the attendees, and especially encourage code for science, engineering, and technology, which demand more critical discussions than other applications of computer programming.